 · Interview guests about their stay

-There really is not limit to what you can do with social media; get out there, connect, and you'll begin building a solid foundation of new and repeat customers in a timely fashion.
+There is no limit to what you can do with social media.
+Get out there, connect, and you'll begin building a solid foundation of new and repeat customers in a timely fashion.

-For example, the app HotelTonight was able to quickly take off in popularity because it implemented a referral engine which gave users credit toward hotels for each new person they referred and had booked a hotel.
-The use of this strategy grew the userbase by thousands in a ready fashion.
+For example, the app HotelTonight was able to quickly take off in popularity because it implemented a referral engine.
+This gave users credit toward hotels for each new person they referred to and had booked a hotel.
+The use of this strategy grew the userbase by thousands in a fast fashion.

-Your business can begin implementing this strategy on a shoe-string budget such as through the clever use of business cards with referral codes that customers, leaving, could hand to friends and family.
+Your business can begin implementing this strategy on a shoe-string budget.
+Through the clever use of business cards with referral codes that customers, leaving, could hand to friends and family.

-The business could also use certain keywords that tip the receptionist to the referral.
+The business could also use specific keywords that tip the receptionist to the referral.

-There are technological options, too, such as using affiliate marketplaces which will allow you to use referral codes and cookies to track visitors to your website and pay those that promote your site.
+There are technological options, too, such as using an affiliate marketplace.
+These will allow you to use referral codes and cookies to track visitors to your website and pay those that promote your site.